felixlopz/hubrise-test-task/content/contributing/en/overview.md

 ---
-layout: developers
+layout: documentation-index
 meta:
   title: Contributing to the Documentation | HubRise
   description: Anyone can contribute to the HubRise online documentation.
 Check this page if you want to kow how to contribute by giving feedback or updating technical documentation content.
 path_override: /
 content:
   hero: